Code-Institute-Submissions/interactive-web-page/README.md

 I chose to create this game on github to allow for me to have a history of different versions of the production of my game, also chose to do this to be able to use the inside features of github to place the webpage on a cloud server so that it can be access online.
 This will allow me to place the webpage on the cloud for the accessor.
 This allows for me to also test the website on a cloud based instance, to see how it behaves when on the web.

+I wan to create a game that meets its requirements, has been fleshed out and has a form of progression and can allow for the user to be able to progress through the game or get new and interesting differences in the game.
+The way on which I add a uniqueness to the game is by adding the ability to upgrade the the scanner and find and locate new biomes that have different yields.

 <h3 id="4">Deployment</h3><hr>
 I have made several changes to my CSS to make sure that the webpage is designed correctly and that the theme that I wanted is present within different sizes and scales.
 I want to make sure that the theme is unable to be effected by the scale or size of the webpage.
 I want to make sure that the theme is continious and does not change depending on how the webpage is viewed.
 I want to make sure that the webpage keeps its true layout as this webpage is designed to have a use of a p tag and a canvas which must be kept within a set space as these are part of the game.
 I dont want to allow for the website to lose its theme.
 I have a footer that contains a help page as well which would be kept below the text and canvas.
 This allows for the user if they are confused to seek help on a different page.
 I feel as though my game is straight forward enough to not need the help page but some people may require extra help with the game.
 Also along with that the game does have some features that are very specific.
 Biomes have set chances which vary depending on your biome type.
 This is able to help the player find and locate the items that they may want to find.